gojimmypi/gojimmypi.github.io/_posts/2022-03-05-wolfSSL-TLS13-VisualGDB.md

  Here are two instances of Visual Studio, side-by-side, single-step debugging each of the client (left) and server (middle) examples, with WireShark packets on the right:

  ![wolfSSL-TLS13-client-server-wireshark-preview.png](../images/wolfSSL-TLS13-client-server-wireshark-preview.png)

+That's it!

+Stay tunned, this is the first in the series of encryption blogs.
+Next up: connecting the linux client and server apps to embedded ESP32 devices.